StevenDevelops/MealAnalysisPublic/README.md

 ## Project Goal

-This project supports a healthcare client by evaluating whether LLM-based vision workflows can (1) correctly identify the food shown in an image and (2) accurately infer likely ingredients from that image.
+This project supports a healthcare client by evaluating whether LLM-based vision workflows can:
+1. correctly identify the food shown in an image (meal inference) and
+2. accurately infer likely ingredients from that image (ingredients inference).
+> Each model's outputs is scored against a ground truth or "answer key" using semantic matching of ingredients.

 ## Current Model Picks

 Based on the latest evaluation run:

-- **Current pick: `gpt-4.1`**
+- **Current pick: `gpt-4.1`** -- most reliable meal inference and ingredient inference.
 - **Why:** highest official `mealAnalysis` `eval_score` in this run: **44.96** (`72/72` scored rows).
-- **Concise diagnostic vs `gpt-5.2-pro`:**
+- **Concise diagnostic vs `gpt-5.2-pro`and other larger LLMs:**
   - Official `gpt-5.2-pro` score is **30.81**, including `6/72` quota-failure rows.
   - Ignoring those failures, `gpt-5.2-pro` rises to **33.61**, still below `gpt-4.1`.
   - On parse-ok rows, ignoring text-quality component, `gpt-4.1` still leads (**64.23** vs **48.02**).
   - `gpt-5.2-pro` trails on key components: recommendation alignment (**53.03%** vs **66.67%**), macros (**50.47** vs **74.05**), and semantic ingredients (**20.49** vs **33.20**).

-Conclusion: for this dataset and prompt setup, the gap is not just quota noise; `gpt-4.1` is currently the better `mealAnalysis` choice.
+Conclusion: for this dataset and prompt setup, the gap is not just quota noise; `gpt-4.1` is currently the better inference choice for identifying the correct ingredients used.

 ## Eval Platform